swilgosz/hanamimastery/data/episodes/39-markdown-to-html.md

 [🎬 02] I'm going to write a CLI script, to take my markdown file content as input, and generate HTML out of it.

-If you're wondering, why I need the console tool for this, the answer is pretty interesting. [🎬 03] I'm using Podia as a hosting provider for my Hanami Mastery PRO episodes, and however great their product is, their editor has some caveats.
+If you're wondering, why I need the console tool for this, the answer is pretty interesting. [🎬 03] I'm using Podia as a hosting provider for my Hanami Mastery PRO episodes, courses, and all the premium content for rubyists wanting something more.
+However great their product is, their editor has some caveats.

 To easily copy and paste the content into Podia and publish effortlessly, [🎬 04] I need to: